Maryland Bounty Hunter Guide: Requirements and Steps

 - Not have a dependence on alcohol or any narcotic

-- Not have been confined to a mental institutions
+- Not have been confined to a mental institution

 - Not have been convicted of any criminal act directly related to employment

-As of April 2016, the application and license fees are $25.
-If you are interested in becoming a PD, submit an application to the State Police by mail or on their website.
+As of June 2022, the individual application fee was $200.
+If you are interested in becoming a PD, you can submit an application by mail or on the MDSP website.

 As in many other states, process servers in Maryland are not required to be licensed.
 Process servers work for the court system to file legal papers, serve documents to parties involved in a lawsuit, and retrieve documents when needed.
 In Maryland, process servers must be at least 18 years of age and must contact their local court for more information.

 Training and Education Options in Maryland

 In Maryland, there is no required training to become a bounty hunter, but having a formal education in criminal justice can positively impact your career.
 Look for two- or four-year degree programs in criminal justice or a related field to gain information on the legal system and show potential employers that you are serious about your career.
 Here is a short list of schools across the state of Maryland that offer associate degrees in criminal justice.